claudio-ICL/napiod/README.md

 We consider five streams of random times: the stream
 $T^{0}_1, T^{0}_2, \dots$
-of times when our labelled agent submits market orders to the market;
+of times when our labelled agent submits market orders;
 the stream
 $T^{1}_1, T^{1}_2, \dots$
 of times when limit orders are executed on the bid side